Salvadel/soc-homelab-enviornment/configurations/static-ip-assignments.md

 ```
 ping 192.168.100.10
 ```
 ![Ping Test Windows to Server](../images/ping-test-windows-to-server.png)

 ### Windows 11 → Kali Linux
 ```
 ping 192.168.100.30
 ```
 ![Ping Test Windows to Kali](../images/ping-test-windows-to-kali.png)

 ### Kali Linux → Windows 11
 ```
 ping 192.168.100.20
 ```
 ![Ping Test Kali to Windows](../images/ping-test-kali-to-windows.png)

 ### Kali Linux → Ubuntu Server
 ```
 ping 192.168.100.10
 ```
 ![Ping Test Kali to Server](../images/ping-test-kali-to-server.png)

 ## Configuration Notes

 - All static IPs were assigned manually through each VM's network settings
-- No default gateway is configured on any machine as the LAN Segment has no routing to external networks
+- No default gateway is configured on any machine, as the LAN Segment has no routing to external networks
-- DNS is not configured as all communication occurs directly via IP address within the isolated segment
+- DNS is not configured, as all communication occurs directly via IP address within the isolated segment
-- IP assignments were confirmed stable across VM reboots before proceeding with Wazuh installation
+- IP assignments were confirmed stable across VM reboots before proceeding with [Wazuh installation](../setup/wazuh-setup.md)